Jerry Silk Discusses Defendant Accountability in The New York Times

 Benchmark Names Seven BLB&G Partners as Litigation Stars

 ISS SCAS Releases Top Securities Settlements Report: Bernstein Litowitz Leads the Field for Ninth Consecutive Year

 February 11, 2019

 Gerald Silk Named a Lawdragon 500 “Legend”

 June 19, 2018

 Protecting Investors in a Time of Crisis: A Message from BLB&G on Access to Justice and COVID-19

 Benchmark Once Again Names Six BLB&G “Litigation Stars”

-Super Lawyers Names 21 BLB&G Attorneys to its 2017 New York Metro Edition
+20 BLB&G Attorneys Named by Super Lawyers to its 2019 New York Metro Edition